RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 * HTTP Response Headers
 * Response Body

-So here's what this looks like in a couple of live requests.
-This first example is a simple `GET` request that only retrieves data:
+Here's what a real HTTP request looks like.
+This first example is a simple `GET` request that only retrieves JSON data from a server:

 ![](REST-GET-Request.png)

- `GET` describes the HTTP verb used against the URL which retrieves an Artist. `GET` is a retrieval only request - no data is sent to server.
+ `GET` describes the HTTP verb used against the URL which retrieves an Artist instance. `GET` is a retrieval only request and the server returns an HTTP response, which is a nested JSON object.

  Any REST request lives at a fixed URL which is unique, and is accessed via an HTTP Verb - `GET` in this case.
-The combination of URL + HTTP Verb make for a unique resource that can be easily linked to or bookmarked in browsers.
+The combination of URL plus HTTP Verb make for a unique resource that can be easily linked to or bookmarked in browsers.

  Commonly used verbs are `GET`, `POST`, `PUT`, `DELETE`, `OPTIONS` which describe an 'action' on the resource you are accessing.
 Multiple verbs are often overloaded on a single URL that have different behavior depending on using a `GET` to retrieve and Artist for example, or `POST`/`PUT` to add or update and `DELETE` to delete.

  The response in this example returns the requested Artist as a JSON (`application/json`) response.
 The response consists of HTTP headers that describe protocol and content information from the server and can also be used to send non-data related meta-data from the application to the client.